puppetlabs/puppetlabs-puppetdb/README.md

 =========
 Overview
 --------
-The PuppetDB module provides faster, more streamlined access to data on puppetized infrastructure, by guiding puppetdb setup and configuration with a puppet master.
+By guiding puppetdb setup and configuration with a puppet master, the PuppetDB module provides fast, streamlined access to data on puppetized infrastructure.

 Module Description
 -------------------